The fat cat tumbled down the stairs, clawing the air, desperately trying to find its footing.

 You’re fighting for the attention of young children against Disney, Pixar and interactive iPad games.
 You’ve got your work cut out for you!

-When designing educational videos, don’t be afraid to ask your audience a few questions and do some research.
+When creating educational videos, don’t be afraid to ask your audience a few questions and do some research.
 Check out some of the popular TV shows for the age group you’re creating for.
 What works?
 What are the visuals like?
 What kind of music do they use in the background?
 Use this as inspiration.

 Our Claymation template can help you craft great learning videos for toddlers.